-Because this is a graduate seminar, classes are geared around intensive discussion of the readings.
+Because this is a graduate seminar, classes are centered around intensive discussion of the readings.
 Consequently, it is important that you critically engage both the theoretical and empirical aspects of the readings.
-A graduate course implies that you have an interest in the field above that of undergraduates and, that being said, the work and the expectations are increased.
+A graduate course implies that you have an interest in the field above that of undergraduates and, as a result, the work and the expectations are increased.
 Your preparedness for class, participation, and work should reflect more than just a basic consumption of the material.